-Risk index: High Time index: High Cost index: Low to High (depending on the technology employed)
+Risk index: High Time index: High Cost index: Low to High (depending on the technology employed) Learner-centered index: High Duration of the learning activity: 2-4 weeks

 Activity 93.
 Course Video Summaries and Movie Festivals

 Description and Purpose of Activity.
 Instead of animated movies or documentaries as in the previous two activities, here students design summary videos of key terms or ideas that they learned in the course.
 Short videos of five or ten minutes force students to rethink the concepts that they have learned.
 When done, the instructor might hold a "movie festival" week for students to showcase their final products.